 Obviously, none of this has even taken into account the danger that these animals pose to children, visitors, and domestic pets.
 Even bobcats that have been hand reared may still see small animals or children as a threat or prey.
 Children in particular have a hard enough time understanding proper interactions with animals, especially if there isn’t significant adult oversight when children and pets are together.
 This leads to children being hurt or maimed by docile domestic animals.
 Imagine what a wild animal could do to a child.

-Is it Legal to Keep a Bobcat as a Pet?
+Is It Legal to Keep a Bobcat as a Pet?

 The answer to that question is fully dependent on where you live.
 Some states allow for the ownership of wild animals, like bobcats.
 Some require ownership to occur outside of city limits or only allow for wild animal ownership with permits and licenses.
-Some states flat out ban the ownership of bobcats outside of rescue and rehab facilities and licensed zoos, like Connecticut and Illinois.
+Some states banned the ownership of bobcats outside of rescue and rehab facilities and licensed zoos, like Connecticut and Illinois.
 Although it is highly unadvisable to attempt to keep a bobcat as a pet, if you are attempting to do so, it’s important that you check your state laws.
 If you end up illegally owning an animal like a bobcat, then you can be subject to high fines and even jail time if caught, and your bobcat may be rehomed to a rescue or destroyed.

 When it comes to bobcats, they are best left in the wild.
 They may seem cute and cuddly, but their wild nature and instincts can cause them to turn on a dime, even in the most gentle home.
 Bobcats should be treated with respect and given space.
 In the wild, bobcats, actively avoid humans.
 Seeking out bobcats can lead to unnecessary stress for the animals and danger to you.
 Keeping a bobcat as a pet is setting the animal up to fail and you to potentially be in a bad situation where someone or something was injured or killed by the wild animal you chose to keep as a pet.

-Featured Image Credit: Eszter Miller, Pixabay
+Featured Image Credit by: Eszter Miller, Pixabay